andrewheberle/opkssh-renewer/README.md

 As PuTTY has it's own SSH agent implementatation (Pageant), you must use a bridge between the two protocols such as https://github.com/ndbeals/winssh-pageant.

 This implementation will allow PuTTY to use keys added to the native Windows ssh-agent.

+## GUI

+A GUI is available however this is in early stages of development and is not expected to be reliable.

+The GUI runs as a daemon and will provide a notification when the current identity is close to or has expired and allow renewing of this identity.

+This is a very unpolished solution at this time and should not be relied upon for production use.